 on Thursday the 14th, there will be a Valentine's Day Special-patrons may see

 the show and enjoy a glass of prosecco and a slice of Three Danes cake for $30!

 Performance times will be Thursday evenings at 7:30, Friday and Saturday

-with discounts for the preview performance, and for students, seniors, and
+to $35, with discounts for the preview performance, and for students, seniors,

-(reservations are necessary).
+(reservations are advised).
 Reservations and information are available through

 STAGE WEST ANNOUNCES 2018 - 2019 SEASON